 Or are you currently a homesteader or a hobby producer, and you are looking to produce some side income by small scale farming?

 The Farm Business Essentials Intensive was created to help addresses those concerns and challenges.

-In this three day workshop we will take an in-depth look at where you are currently at, where you want to go, what do you need to put in place to get there, and what are some of the next action steps to turn the ideas into reality.
+In this three day workshop we will take an in-depth look at where you are currently at in life and business, where you want to go with your farming future, what you need to put in place to get there, and what are some of the next action steps to turn your ideal farm into reality.

 The workshop will focus on: